FOSSEE/sees/versionControl/handOut.rst

 This is next aspect of any version control, how to merge work done by various participants of project in a way that no one looses changes being made, and still remains updated.
 Here is simple case study which can help understanding why merging is required:

-Two persons, changu and mangu are contributing on same project.
-Both starts from cloning the same online repo(lets say present state A), so that both have a working local repo.
-Now changu edits one of file, commits the changes and pushes to the repo, hence changing the state of repo to B, but mangu, have not updated his repo, makes a change in one of files and reaches to a different state C. Now when changu pulls repo from mangu, his repo will have multiple heads.
-This stage is clearly ambiguous the repo of changu is not consistent, it has multiple heads, and from here, whatever changes he makes can take whatsoever direction if it is not fixed, and hence changu will have to merge changes so that everything becomes consistent again.
+Two persons, A and B are contributing on same project.
+Both starts from cloning the same online repo(lets say present state X), so that both have a working local repo.
+Now A edits one of file, commits the changes and pushes to the repo, hence changing the state of repo to Y, but B, have not updated his repo, makes a change in one of files and reaches to a different state Z. Now when A pulls repo from B, his repo will have multiple heads.
+This stage is clearly ambiguous, the repo of A is not consistent, it has multiple heads, and from here, whatever changes he makes can take whatsoever direction if it is not fixed, and hence A will have to merge changes so that everything becomes consistent again.

 Lets see how this work with working repo, we will use Fevicol and Fevicol-clone repositories created earlier.
 For now, the status of both repo is: ::